-Our neighborhood fought with the DWP to fill up the pond, but because of the water shortage, it wasn’t considered to be a priority.
-Fortunately, El Nino has filled it somewhat, at least temporarily.
+The neighborhood fought with the DWP to fill up the pond, but because of the water shortage, it wasn’t considered to be a priority.
+El Nino filled it up again, at least temporarily.

 The Ten Commandments, Karate Kid, The Adventures of Rin Tin Tin, and Dukes of Hazzard are but a few of the films and television shows that used the area as a film location.

-We’ve been to the Chatsworth Nature Preserve Earth Day celebration twice so far and now look forward to it every year.
-The DWP and some city officials would be happy to turn it into a golf course, real estate development or other project but, so far, our neighborhood has fought to keep it as it is.
+I’ve been to the Chatsworth Nature Preserve Earth Day celebration twice and look forward to it every year.
+The DWP and some city officials want to turn it into a golf course, real estate development, or other project but, so far, the neighborhood has fought to keep it as it is.
 It’s a serene and protected area for wildlife and vegetation to be free from exploitation in the midst of our urban environment.

-We saw 2 Canadian Geese sunbathing on the shore of the ecology pond.
+Canadian Geese often sunbathe on the shore of the ecology pond.

 Click images to view full-size.

-During their migration, I’ve spotted thousands of them packed into the savannah from the roadway.
+During their migration, they can be spotted in large clusters on the savannah from the roadway.

 Native American Blessing – Earth Day 2015 – Video